-- iv) List of projects with construction completion completed during the fiscal year.
-Indicate to which project the excess funding (if any) has been transferred. - b) CIP performance goals and measures tied to the City of San Diego's Strategic Plans and Commitments will be provided, including, but not limited to: - i) Total facilities designed and constructed organized within asset types. - ii) Average project delivery cost and timeliness data organized to be compared to the Statewide Benchmarking Group's applicable values. - iii) Financial execution of water, sewer, and deferred capital bonds.
+- a) The City of San Diego will maintain a CIP web page that will be updated, at a minimum, quarterly.
+The web page shall include the following: - Project status, duration, priority score, project location and description, project justification, operating budget impact, project schedule, summary of project changes, project delivery method, and funding sources; - Status and update of all project awards.
+Projects should be grouped by department and also include the delivery method, actual amount of the contract let, total estimated project cost, funding source, and CIP project description page number; - iii) Status and update of all prioritized list of projects that will receive funding if other projects are completed during the fiscal year; and - iv) List of projects with construction completion date completed during the fiscal year.
+Indicate to which project the excess funding (if any) has been transferred. - b) CIP performance goals and measures tied to the City of San Diego's Strategic Plans and Commitments will be provided, including, but not limited to: - i) Total facilities designed and constructed organized within asset types; - ii) Average project delivery cost and timeliness data organized to be compared to the Statewide Benchmarking Group's applicable values; and - iii) Financial execution of water, sewer, and deferred capital bonds.

-3. Individual Public Works Construction Project Approval Process:
+3. Public Works Contract Approval Process:

-- a) Pursuant to the San Diego City Council Ordinance and Policy, public works construction projects over \$30M shall be approved by the San Diego City Council. - b) Pursuant to the San Diego City Council Ordinance and Policy, public works construction projects under \$30M shall be approved by the Mayor of San Diego. - c) Prior to approval by the Mayor of San Diego, the Metro Wastewater Commission/JPA shall provide a report to San Diego staff with a recommendation for approval of public works construction, projects over \$.
+- a) Pursuant to the San Diego City Council Ordinance and Policy, public works contracts over \$30M shall be approved by the San Diego City Council. - b) Pursuant to the San Diego City Council Ordinance and Policy, most public works contracts under \$30M may be approved by the Mayor of San Diego. - c) Prior to approval by the City Council or Mayor of San Diego, the Metro Wastewater Commission/JPA shall provide a report to San Diego staff with a recommendation for approval of public works contracts.